you stop prompting.

 what happens when you're not prompting

-it acts without asking
+they act without asking

 related reading